-• Do Not Make Gifts to Government Officials - The various branches and levels of government have different laws restricting gifts, including meals, entertainment, transportation, and lodging, which may be provided to government officials and government employees.
-Avoid providing any gifts or gratuities to government officials without first seeking guidance through your supervisor, the Human Resources department and/or the Hotline.
+Do Not Make Gifts to Government Officials - The various branches and levels of government have different laws restricting gifts, including meals, entertainment, transportation, and lodging, which may be provided to government officials and government employees.
+Avoid providing any gifts or gratuities to government officials without first seeking guidance through your supervisor, the Human Resources Department, the Legal Department and/or the Hotline.

-- Compliance with the Foreign Corrupt Practices Act While it is rare that we might be working with foreign governments or customers, it is extremely important that all our employees, agents, affiliates, liaisons, vendors, and third parties with whom we conduct business conduct themselves in accordance with the FCPA.
-If you ever find yourself working with a foreign government, official, or customer not located within the United States, first seek guidance through the Hotline to stay within the bounds of the FCPA. - Making Political Contributions and Engaging in Political Activities Laws of certain jurisdictions prohibit the use of our funds, assets, services, or facilities on behalf of a political party or candidate.
-Payments of corporate funds to any political party, candidate, or campaign (including fundraisers benefitting such political parties or candidates, may not be made unless they are made in accordance with applicable law and approved in advance by both the President and legal department.
+Compliance with the Foreign Corrupt Practices Act -If you ever find yourself working with a foreign government, official, or customer not located within the United States, first seek guidance through the Legal Department to stay within the bounds of the FCPA.

+Making Political Contributions and Engaging in Political Activities - Laws of certain jurisdictions prohibit the use of our funds, assets, services, or facilities on behalf of a political party or candidate.
+Payments of corporate funds to any political party, candidate, or campaign (including fundraisers benefitting such political parties or candidates, may not be made unless they are made in accordance with applicable law and approved in advance by both the CEO and the Legal Department.
 Your work time may be considered the equivalent of a contribution by us.
 Therefore, you will not be paid by us for any time spent running for public office, serving as an elected official, or campaigning for a political candidate.
 Nor will we compensate or reimburse you, in any form, for a political contribution that you intend to make or have made.
-To ensure compliance with applicable laws and regulations, all employees of the Company must comply with the following requirements: - Any proposed political contribution or expense incurred by us on behalf of any candidate, campaign, political party, political committee (e.g., a political action committee ("PAC") or ballot measure committee), or any entity exempt from federal income taxes under Section 527 of the Internal Revenue Code must be approved in advance by both the President and legal department. - No corporate assets, funds, facilities, or personnel may be used to benefit any candidate, campaign, political party, or political committee (e.g., a PAC or ballot measure committee), or any entity exempt from federal income taxes under Section 527 of the Internal Revenue Code without advance approval by both the President and legal department. - You may not make a political contribution to obtain or retain business or to obtain any other improper business advantage. - You may not use or threaten force or reprisal against an employee to contribute to, support, or oppose any political group or candidate. - Lobbying Activities Laws of some jurisdictions require registration and reporting by anyone who engages in a lobbying activity.
+To ensure compliance with applicable laws and regulations, all employees of the Company must comply with the following requirements:

+- Any proposed political contribution or expense incurred by us on behalf of any candidate, campaign, political party, political committee (e.g., a political action committee ("PAC") or ballot measure committee), or any entity exempt from federal income taxes under Section 527 of the Internal Revenue Code must be approved in advance by both the CEO and the Legal Department. - No corporate assets, funds, facilities, or personnel may be used to benefit any candidate, campaign, political party, or political committee (e.g., a PAC or ballot measure committee), or any entity exempt from federal income taxes under Section 527 of the Internal Revenue Code without advance approval by both the CEO and the Legal Department. - You may not make a political contribution to obtain or retain business or to obtain any other improper business advantage. - You may not use or threaten force or reprisal against an employee to contribute to, support, or oppose any political group or candidate.

+Lobbying Activities - Laws of some jurisdictions require registration and reporting by anyone who engages in a lobbying activity.
 Generally, you may not lobby for the Company unless specifically and expressly authorized to do so by the Board of Directors.
+Lobbying includes:

-Lobbying includes: - o communicating with any member or employee of a legislative branch of government for the purpose of influencing legislation; - o communicating with certain government officials for the purpose of influencing government action; or - o engaging in research or other activities to support or prepare for such communication.
+- communicating with any member or employee of a legislative branch of government for the purpose of influencing legislation; - communicating with certain government officials for the purpose of influencing government action; or - engaging in research or other activities to support or prepare for such communication.

-So that we may comply with lobbying laws, you must notify both the President and legal department before engaging in any activity on behalf of us that might be considered "lobbying" as described above.
+You must notify both the CEO and the Legal Department before engaging in any activity on our behalf of us that might be considered "lobbying" as described above.